 #4.
 Check and Adjust Proxy Server Settings:

-Since privacy and protection of sensitive information is a must on the internet, the use of proxy servers gain a lot of importance.
-These servers help you to navigate online by using different IP address, and acts as a mediator between your Chrome browser and website.
+Since privacy and protection of sensitive information are a must on the internet, the use of proxy servers gains a lot of importance.
+These servers help you to navigate online by using different IP addresses and act as a mediator between your Chrome browser and website.